Ujimych/Record-door-events/README.md

 Replace the `entity_id` with the door sensor used in your Home Assistant installation.

-## MQTT notification
+## MQTT

-When a video is successfully created, the application publishes its file path to:
+When a video has been successfully created, the application publishes an MQTT message to:

 ```text
 record_door_events/video_ready